Skip to main content

 Parameter NameDefault ValueDescription

-Max body sizeEach scraper has its own valueMaximum size of the search results page in bytes
+Max body sizeEach scraper has its own valueMaximum page size in bytes

-Use gzipDetermines whether to use compression of transmitted traffic
+Use gzipDetermines whether to use compression for transferred traffic

 note